Aké: The Years of Childhood: Reception

+few who have lingered longer in youth’s cradling glade have evoked it so well, re-creating the sounds and smells and breadth of everyday.
+And Soyinka does not, like so many autobiographers, write from the smug perspective of the adult looking back, explaining and commenting and filling in gaps; rather, he captures the world as it must have seemed, in all its enchantment and perplexity, to the boy who was there.

+Aké: The Years of Childhood was awarded an Anisfield-Wolf Award in 1983.

 Other autobiographical writings by Soyinka include The Man Died (1972), Isara: A Voyage Around "Essay" (1989), Ibadan: The "Penkelemes" Years, A Memoir, 1946–1965 (1994), and You Must Set Forth at Dawn (2006).

 Adaptations

-In 1995 BBC Radio 4 broadcast a 10-part abridgement (by Margaret Busby) in the Book at Bedtime series, read by Colin McFarlane and produced by Sally Avens.
+In 1995, BBC Radio 4 broadcast a 10-part abridgement (by Margaret Busby) in the Book at Bedtime series, read by Colin McFarlane and produced by Sally Avens.

-A film adaptation of Ake, directed by Dapo Adeniyi and written by Wole Soyinka, was previewed in 2017.